wolfe/termageddon/USER_GUIDE.md

 ## Overview

-Termageddon is a corporate glossary management system designed to help organizations maintain consistent terminology across teams and projects.
+Termageddon is a corporate glossary management system designed to help organizations maintain consistent terminology across teams and projects, organized by perspectives.
 It features an approval workflow, commenting system, and rich text editing capabilities.

 ## Getting Started